George Lamsa: Translation of Eli, Eli, lama sabachthani

 A notable difference between Lamsa's translation and other versions of the New Testament occurs in the fourth of the Words of Jesus on the cross – Eli, Eli, lama sabachthani.
 That is regarded by more conservative scholars as a quotation in Aramaic of the opening of Psalm 22, which in English is "My God, my God, why have you forsaken me?"
 It is similar to how the psalm appears in the Aramaic Peshitta Old Testament and it appears in earlier Aramaic Targums.
 Lamsa believed that the text of the Gospels was corrupt and that it is not a quotation but should read /Eli, Eli, lemana shabaqthani, which he translates as: "My God, my God, for this I was spared!"
-An accompanying footnote in Lamsa's English version of the Bible explains Jesus's meaning as "This was my destiny."
+An accompanying footnote in Lamsa's English version of the Bible says Jesus's meaning was "This was my destiny."